tytydraco/yessleep/out/The_animals_in_my_town_are_a_little_different.md

 Oh and I think Kenny's been letting the dog into my room at night.
 That or the dog has figured out how to open and close doors.
 Last night I awoke to him licking my feet, feeling his teeth nawing on the tips of my toes for the treat that was yellowed toe nails.
 Maybe I was cruel but I kicked him away and tucked my feet under the blanket before I went back to sleep.
 Course when I woke up the next morning my door was shut like no one had been there.
 I'm unsure how to confront Kenny about it though.

 Anyway I should probably get back to work, I've been typing this out at a meeting we've been having.
 If I think of any other stories of note or you all think the animals are as weird as my family seems to maybe I'll post again.

+Edit: I think I will continue to log things in this sub.
+I'm starting to realize I might be in a bit of a pickle in my town.
+Second part has been posted